-LAW PRACTICE INTERVIEW
+LAW MOCK INTERVIEW

 SOLICITORS need good VERBAL COMMUNICATION and LISTENING skills to deal with clients; INVESTIGATION, ANALYTICAL and PROBLEM-SOLVING abilities to handle legal casework and DECISION-MAKING skills - to assess, for example, the best course of action to follow.
 They also need the ability to work under PRESSURE and to DEADLINES, and NEGOTIATING and PERSUADING SKILLS.
 Below is the sort of the evidence you could give at interview to demonstrate that you had these skills:

 - Solving Problems.
 Saturday work in an electrical retailers

 - Analysing.
 Preparing a dissertation for one of your modules

 - Making Decisions.
 Buying an expensive item e.g. a car or computer.

 - Spoken communication.
 Explaining the menu and the day’s specials to customers when working in a restaurant.